KantaraInitiative/CISWG/MVCR-Spec/MVCR-v0.8/MVCR v0.8-Draft.md

 * 2.1.
 Not in Scope
 3. Notational Conventions For Conformance
 4. Terminology
-5. MVCR
+5. Consent Receipt v.1
 * 5.1 Global Guidance
-* 5.2 MVCR EXAMPLE
+* 5.2 Consent Receipt v.1 EXAMPLE
 * 5.3  Conformance Field Table
-6. Appendix A:
+* 6. Appendix A: Consent Receipt (CR) v2 Sensitive PI: Conformance and Compliance
-* 6.1 MVCR Conformance and Compliance
+* Consent Receipt v2 SENSITIVE Personal Information
-* 6.2 SENSITIVE MVCR (TBF)
+* Consent Receipt v2.1 COMPLIANT Consent (TBF)
-* 6.3 COMPLIANT MVCR (TBF)
+* ISO Terms - mapping and use in the Consent Receipt
-* 6.4 ISO Terms - mapping and use in the MVCR
+* 7. Appendix B: Consent Type
-8. Appendix B: Consent Type
+* 8. Appendix C: Purpose Categories (or purpose type)
-9. Appendix C: Purpose Categories (or purpose type)
+* 9. Appendix D: JSON Example and Demo V0.7 Consent Receipt Generator
-10. Appendix D: JSON Example and Demo V0.7 Consent Receipt Generator
+* 10 Appendix E: Kantara Implementation Use Case

 ## 1.Objective
 This specification identifies the common consent requirements to record and provision an independent record of consent in the form of a receipt to the individual.